Chronology

 October 6, 1964

-Grand opening of American Supermarket, which includes works by a number of artists.
+Grand opening of American Supermarket, which includes works by a number of Pop artists.
 Visitors can buy items and put them in shopping bags that feature either Lichtenstein's image of a Thanksgiving turkey or Warhol's Campbell’s tomato soup.
 The show eventually travels to Rome and Venice.

 October 24–November 19, 1964